Dantcho-BG/GYTime/README.md

 # GYTime

 This is my first project which I made with php, html and css.
-I started it abount 2 years ago and worked on it for 2 to 5 months.
-I abandoned the project after I finished my work experience.

 ## The pupose of the project